mdraminski/CytoMeth/README.md

 To shut down the virtual machine type command 'exit'.
 It is similar as quiting from ssh session.

 ### Reference data
-Reference data is several Gigabytes big therefore it is not included in any parent docker.
-However after successful running of the docker you can download the data by running '*install.data.sh*' script in the CytoMeth main directory.
+Reference data is several Gigabytes big therefore it is not included in the parent docker.
+However after successful running of the docker on your machine you can download the data by running '*install.data.sh*' script in the CytoMeth main directory.
 ```bash
 ./install.data.sh
 ```
 After successful installation of the reference data CytoMeth docker is ready to use.
 All reference files are located in */referenceData/* directory by default.
+However they disappear after turning off the docker.
+Therefore it is recommended to use shared folder (see the section '*Running the docker*').
+In this case it is recommended to copy and run the script '*install.data.sh*' directly in the shared folder.
+Please remember to set up all the paths to the new shared folder in your '*config.yml*' file.

 # CytoMeth Usage